Erik1007/Alices-Restaurant/README.md

 ********************

-## You can get anything you want, at Alice's Restuarant
+## You can get anything you want, at Alice's Restaurant
 ********************